-The Devils Punchbowl is a unique area in Pearblossum, CA (about an hour and a half North East of Los Angeles) with a state park that houses some interesting hiking trails and truly unique geological formation.
-The Devils Punchbowl itself is accessible from a 1 mile loop trail that drops you down into the center of these massive rocks and lets you explore and climb to your hearts content.
+The Devils Punchbowl is a unique area in Pearblossom, CA (about an hour and a half northeast of Los Angeles) with a state park that houses some exciting hiking trails and truly unique geological formation.
+The Devils Punchbowl itself is accessible from a 1-mile loop trail that drops you down into the center of these massive rocks and lets you explore and climb to your heart’s content.

 A little background on the area is as follows.

 “The most conspicuous features of the park are geological.
 The Punchbowl is a deep canyon cut by the runoff of large quantities of water from the higher San Gabriel Mountains occurring over a long period of time.
 These mountain peaks above the park are 8,000 feet in elevation while the Nature Center is located at 4,740 feet above sea level.
 The Punchbowl Canyon is 300 feet deep at the vista point.
 The peculiar uptilted rock formations to be seen in the entire area are layers of sedimentary rocks that were formed long ago by the depositing of loose material in horizontal layers by water.
 Later they were squeezed into their present steeply-tilted form by the continuing action of uplift along the Punchbowl and Pinyon Faults and pressures along the San Andreas Fault.
 The Punchbowl Fault is to the south of the rock formation while the Pinyon and San Andreas Faults are to the north.”

 Check out how it looks on Google Maps to get a sense of the uniqueness of the rock formations.

 At first glance, you will see this area is entirely unique.
 There are large rocks that jut at least 100 feet out of the desert floor, and the only way I can describe it is if they were pushed out from underneath.
 There are a dozen of these rocks, all varying in size and color along this loop.